devpro/terraform-backend-mongodb/docs/setup.md

 The MongoDB server can run:

-- On a machine from binaries
+- In a MongoDB Cluster managed by Atlas (easiest solution, free tier available)
-- On multiple machines binaries
+- In one or multiple servers from release binaries
-- In a container
+- In one or multiple containes from MongoDB container image (available on DockerHub)
-- In a Kubernetes cluster
+- In a Kubernetes cluster using MongoDB Community or Enterprise Kubernetes operator
-- In MongoDB Atlas (free tier available!)

-!!! warning
+!!! tip

     Double check any network/security restrictions such as MongoDB IP access list as the application needs to access the MongoDB server